 The National Organization for Human Services Honor Society, Tau Upsilon Alpha (TUA), recognizes Walden students in the College of Social and Behavioral Sciences who demonstrate integrity, academic excellence, and dedication to empowering people through education and service.
 The purpose of TUA is to honor academic excellence; foster lifelong learning, leadership, and development; and promote excellence in service to humanity.

-The Alpha Chi chapter of Tau Upsilon Alpha was established in 2013.
-Under the leadership of Dr. Greg Hickman, faculty advisor; Dr. Avon Hart-Johnson, chapter president; Vanessa Barnes-Bey, vice president; Meredith Erickson, treasurer; and Sylvia Krow, secretary; with support from Dr. William Barkley, program director, Alpha Chi seeks to expand and support the professional growth and development of Walden human services students.
+The Alpha Chi chapter of Tau Upsilon Alpha was established in 2013 by organizer and student president, Irena Glover.
+Under the current 2016 leadership of Dr. Gregory Hickman, faculty advisor; Vanessa Barnes-Bey, chapter president; Patricia Lynn Smith, vice president; Demetra Hutchinson, treasurer; and Elaine Barclay, secretary; with support from Dr. William Barkley, program director of Human Services, Alpha Chi seeks to expand and support the professional growth and development of Walden human services students.
 The chapter offers students the opportunity to:

 - Participate in research geared toward addressing current issues facing individuals within human services.

-- Engage in activities that support them in their quest for academic excellence and promoting social change.
+- Engage in activities that support them in their quest for academic excellence, lifelong learning, and promoting social change.